LearnDash + Divi – Issues & Solutions

 Use a Custom Background Color for your LearnDash Focus Mode Header

-There are a few questions I routinely get about the LearnDash focus mode header.
+There are a few questions I routinely get about the LearnDash Focus Mode header.
 I’ve previously explained how to use a custom height for the focus mode header, as well as move the focus mode sidebar to the right.
-In this article, we’ll take a look at applying your own background color to the entire LearnDash focus mode header area.
+In this article, we’ll take a look at applying your own background color to the entire LearnDash Focus Mode header area.

 How to Change the LearnDash Focus Mode Header Height